alavers/smooch-docs/source/rest/index.md

 Remove the specified app's menu.

-# Partners
+# Smooch Connect

 Smooch has a rapidly growing [partner ecosystem](https://smooch.io/partners/).
 If you have a product or service that could benefit from Smooch's connected channels, messaging features, and more, we'd love to offer it on the Smooch marketplace.
+Smooch Connect makes this possible.
 Smooch uses [OAuth](https://tools.ietf.org/html/rfc6749) to facilitate the installation of parter integrations.

 First, you should [contact us](https://smooch.io/partners/) about becoming a partner and we'll provision you with a client id and everything else you'll need to build your end of the OAuth flow.
 In the meantime the OAuth endpoints detailed below can be tested by impersonating Shoplifter, a partnership we built for testing purposes.